El Nido Palawan, Philippines Travel Guide

 No dedicated local bodies for accessibility.

 El Nido has mobility challenges.
-Direct communication with providers assists with arranging.
+Direct communication with service providers helps in arranging.